hovancik/stretchly/README.md

 You won't be able to chat on Discord.*

 ## Development
-Feel free to join in the [development](https://github.com/hovancik/stretchly/blob/master/CONTRIBUTING.md) of this app via Issues and Pull Requests.
+Feel free to join the [development](https://github.com/hovancik/stretchly/blob/master/CONTRIBUTING.md) of this app via Issues and Pull Requests.

-**Before implementing a feature, please open an Issue first, so we can be sure that no one else is working on it and that the changes will be accepted.
+**Before implementing a feature, please open an Issue to make sure no one else is working on it and the changes will be accepted.
 It is important do discuss changes before implementing them (Why should we add it?
 How should it work?
 How should it look?
 Where will it be? ...).**

 ### Pre-requisites
 - [Node.js](https://nodejs.org/) (please use version specified in `package.json`)